sebGilR/learning_tracker/README.md

 Creating a new group:
 1. Click "All groups" from the main profile page.
 2. Go to "Create new" at the bottom.
-3. Enter a name for the group, and optionally enter an image url (ending with png, jpg, jpeg, or gif).
-If no image url is provided a random image will show up for the group.
+3. Enter a name for the group, and optionally, enter an image URL (ending with png, jpg, jpeg, or gif).
+If no image URL is provided, a random image will show up for the group.
 4. Click "Create".

     ![image](public/group.png)

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running, follow the next steps:

 ### Prerequisites